kylosus/anicord-contracts-matcher/README.md

 - Run `main.py`

 ### Spring 2024
-`pool.txt` in the repo contains staff picks for the season `usernames.txt` has been redacted for privacy reasons
+`data/pool.txt` in the repo contains staff picks for the season

+`data/usernames.txt` has been redacted for privacy reasons